 Kolaches, Hungarian Christmas Cookies take me back to Christmas of my childhood where my mother would spend days baking Christmas cookies, filling our home with perfectly delightful smells.
 I would come home from school being greeted by my mother and the aroma of cookies baking in the oven.
-One of her favorite cookie to bake was Kolaches: a recipe that was pasted down to her by a Hungarian neighbor when she was growing up.
-Like my mother these flakey pastry cookies become one of my favorites that I still make today for my family and friends!
+One of her favorite cookies to bake was Kolaches: a recipe that was passed down to her by a Hungarian neighbor when she was growing up.
+Like my mother, these flakey cookies have become one of my favorites that I still make today for my family and friends!

 Kolaches – Hungarian Christmas Cookies